Rebranding is the newest fad!

 Who's in charge of this?
 Can we appoint a Chief Design Executive who screens all famous rebrands and says "yes" or "no"?
 I understand the technicalities of creating a fine, mathematically correct logo, but at the end of the day, for the consumer, who cares?

 Oh!
 Hoping to finally revise the overall appearance for my blog.
-Insights about the pro appearance of http://goodbyedentures.ca?
-Unquestionably a peerless same day dental implant specialist if ever needed within the British Columbia region.
+Insights about the pro appearance of https://5starfence.ca?
+Unquestionably a effective fencing company in Vancouver that cares if ever needed within the British Columbia region.
 Make your feedback.
 With thanks!

 Creative or Not?